Police killed in Abyei during south Sudan referendum

 Sudanese President Omar al-Bashir has said he will respect the outcome, but warned that an independent south would face instability.

 For the referendum to be valid, at least 60% of the 3.8 million registered voters must take part.

 The dispute between the Misseriya and the Dinka Ngok began over grazing rights for cattle, which are central to both communities' traditions and economies.

 The run-up to the vote in the south was also marred by clashes between the south Sudanese military and rebels in the oil-rich Unity state.

-Southern Sudan is one of the least developed areas in the world and many of its people have long complained of mistreatment at the hands of the Khartoum government.'New chapter'
+Southern Sudan is one of the least developed areas in the world and many of its people have long complained of mistreatment at the hands of the Khartoum government.

 South Sudanese leader Salva Kiir, casting his ballot on Sunday, urged people to "be patient", in case they were not able to vote on the first day of polling.